zchochul/AliceO2/README.md

 `o2-analysis-cf-femtodream-hash -b | o2-analysis-cf-femtodream-pair-track-track --aod-file FemtoAO2D.root --aod-memory-rate-limit 600000000 --ConfCutPartTwo 5543046 --ConfCutPartOne 5543046 -b`<br>
 ### Possible errors
 You need to **make sure your aod is properly produced for femto analysis**.
 Using typical AOD files will cause errors (for example: `Couldn't get TTree "DF_2853960030894995121/O2femtodreamcols" from <your-AOD-file>`). <br>
-Another problem I've encountered was the problem of **leaves in several trees not filling up**, make sure that you've changed `ConfCutPartOne` and `ConfCutPartTwo` value to the one from cutculator in run command and in code itself.
+Another problem I've encountered was the problem of **leaves in several trees not filling up**, make sure that you've changed `ConfCutPartOne` and `ConfCutPartTwo` value to the one from cutculator in run command and in code itself. <br>

+## Changing task
+It looks like to change type of histograms we're producing we need to change `FemtoDreamContainer.h`, but I'm not sure.<br>